 With the disabled and aging population in America being more connected to technology than ever and wanting the ability and freedom to do what they want when they want to do it, it is important that agencies can provide a good rider-centric experience.
 Ecolane has created a new program to help agencies with this.

-The Legacy Advancement Program
+The Legacy Replacement Program

-The Legacy Advancement Program enables providers to advance from their archaic legacy systems with modern technology and the ability to provide today’s transit agencies with a multi-national team of technologists, project managers, support personnel, over 25,000 real-world transportation workers, and a leadership team with a deep understanding of transit operations.
+The Legacy Replacement Program enables providers to advance from their archaic legacy systems with modern technology and the ability to provide today’s transit agencies with a multi-national team of technologists, project managers, support personnel, over 25,000 real-world transportation workers, and a leadership team with a deep understanding of transit operations.
 Through this, transit agencies are able to leverage modern transportation and dispatch technology to create a more intuitive user experience, manage spatial dispersion scheduling issues and do so while avoiding the misuse of key internal resources.

-Ecolane's eBook, "Surviving the Storm: Why Transitioning Away from Legacy Systems is Critical in Today's Transit Industry", provides more in-depth detail about the demographic challenges that today’s transit providers are facing, and explains how agencies can leverage the Legacy Advancement Program to promote more efficient productivity in spite of these challenges.
+Ecolane's eBook, "Surviving the Storm: Why Transitioning Away from Legacy Systems is Critical in Today's Transit Industry", provides more in-depth detail about the demographic challenges that today’s transit providers are facing, and explains how agencies can leverage the Legacy Replacement Program to promote more efficient productivity in spite of these challenges.